yochaigal/cairn/wip/2e/dungeon-seeds.md

 **Special**: _Mirror_. _Locks_.

+A large **mirror** is built into the wall on the South side.
 The outline of a white **circle** is burnt into the ground.
-On the East end of the room is a large **hole**.
+A large **hole** is dug into the ground on the East side.

+- **Mirror**: Shows no reflection.
+There is no seam between the glass and wall.
+  - If damaged, the mirror will explode (d6 damage to anyone nearby).
+The victim is _deprived_, and their cuts do not heal until they have left the temple.
+  - Behind the mirror is a cavity holding the **Woodturn**.
-- **Circle**: A remnant of the Faction's colliding rituals.
-It is mostly inert.
+- **Circle**: A remnant of the ritual that fractured the temple.
+The powder is made from petrified wood.
-  - Anyone stepping inside the circle triggers a vision of a black, seed-shaped object being used to petrify a tree by a man wearing blue and red robes.
-- **Woodturn**:
+  - When broken, it is inert and safe to cross.
+  - The boundary is mostly intact, but a small area has been brushed over.
+If restored, the temple will heal (with devastating consequences)
-- **Hole**:
+- **Hole**: Leads to **C8** (30ft long).

+#### Woodturn

+- A white rod made of polished wood.
+Touching the rod to any living plant petrifies it.
+3 Charges.
+- **Recharge**: